-How to change countries on iTunes and App Store for iPhone or iPad
+How to change countries in the iTunes and App Store for iPhone or iPad

 How to switch between multiple iTunes or App Store countries

-If what you really want to do is jump into the U.S. store — or another regional store — to grab an app, game, show, movie, etc. that's simply not available in your show, you can do that too.
-First, you need to log out of your current, regional iTunes or App Store:
+If what you really want to do is jump into the U.S. store — or another regional store — to grab an app, game, show, movie, etc. that's simply not available in your store, you can do that too.
+First, you need to log out of your current regional iTunes or App Store:

 - Launch App Store from your Home screen.